go to Homepage

 The Malachy prophecy created quite a stir in the Catholic Church.
 Catholic church officials issued all sorts of opinions concerning the Malachy prophecy.
 When Pope Benedict XVI saw a photo of the bolt of lightning striking the dome of Saint Peter's Basilica, he asked if the photo was real, and Archbishop George Ganswein, the present Prefect of the Papal Household, and secretary to retired Pope Benedict XVI, stated that he thought the Malachy prophecy is probably true, and may represent a "wake up call" for the Church.
 The St. Malachy prophecy is well known in Church circles and the Pope is aware of it, but not particularly concerned about the prophecy.

-The Catholic Church still officially supports the validity of the Malachy prophecy, but does not support its reference to our current pope.
-The Saint Malachy prophecy however, predicts the destruction of Rome, and the infamous 3rd Secret of Fatima also seems to describe a similar event, including the assassination of a pope.
-Both these prophecies were supported by the Catholic Church and stored in the Vatican Library.
-Recent world events are beginning to raise new concerns about these two prophecies that have been ignored for so many years.
+Many Catholic officials still support the validity of the St. Malachy prophecy but do not support its reference to Pope Francis I. The St. Malachy prophecy however, does describe the destruction of Rome, and the infamous 3rd Secret of Fatima also seems to describe a similar event, including the execution of a pope.
+Both these prophecies were originally supported by the Catholic Church and stored in the Vatican Library.
+Recent world events are now beginning to raise some new concerns about these two prophecies that have been ignored for so many years.

 It is a fact that the United States government is now assisting in the systematic removal of Middle Eastern dictators, thus creating a void that will quickly be filled by a new Sunni Grand Iyatolah who will then be able to lead his loyal Muslim followers in a war against the forces of Christianity.
 Are we now in the process of resurrecting the Ottoman empire?
 If you'd like to read more about the Malachy prophecy and its prediction about the fate of Rome, click the link below to order your copy of Edward Oliver's 350-page book, "Prophets and Frauds."